 Productivity is how efficient we are at doing things.
 In layman’s terms, if you work really hard, you become productive.
 Many of us have trouble effectively managing our time and being productive.
 We either do very little and spend too much time on it or do a lot within a very short time span.
 The result we obtain is always the same - unproductiveness.
 And although many of us try to break free from this bad habit, none struggles as much as students do.
-Fortunately for them, they can always rely on the assistance of professional academic paper editors and writers.
+Fortunately for them, they can always rely on the assistance of professionals.

 It begs the question: What can we do to stay productive and save time?
 To answer it, we’ve prepared some of the best techniques that will help you improve your productivity.
 They include:

 - Doing the most difficult tasks first

 - Keeping track of your time

 #1 Plan Things Ahead

 Our first tip is for you is to plan things ahead.
 This is something most of us have probably heard many times before.
 However, we never really tried doing that.
 We go to bed without even thinking about what we’ll do the next day.
 Make a to-do list that outlines your short- and long-term goals.
 This way, you’ll be able to spend your day wisely and achieve the results you want to achieve.

 #2 Wake Up Early

 For most people, this is probably one of the most difficult things to do.
 However, as the old adage goes, the height that great men reached and kept were not attained by sudden flight, but they, while their companions slept, were toiling upward in the night.
 It takes making great sacrifices to achieve great results.
 So, if you want to be more productive, you ought to start working early in the morning.
 That way, you’ll have enough time to accomplish all your tasks.